Skip to main content

 5Registered and roaming

-Retrieve physical connectivity information
+Retrieve physical connectivity and eNB parameters information

 AT%PCONI